Eszopiclone (By mouth)

 LunestaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to eszopiclone.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Do not take this medicine if you are not able to sleep for 7 to 8 hours before you need to be active again.
+- This medicine is usually taken just before bedtime, or when you are having trouble falling asleep.
+Do not take this medicine if you are not able to sleep for 7 to 8 hours before you need to be active again.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.